tducasse/react-component-boilerplate/README.md

 export {MyComponent, MyComponent2}
 ```

-### Testing the component
+### Testing the components

-Before publishing your component to npm, you can test it locally.
+Before publishing your library to npm, you can test it locally.

 Assuming you already have a working React application, this is a two part process.

-At the root of your new component folder, run
+At the root of your new library folder, run

 ```
 yarn link
 ```

-This will install your component in your global node_modules.
+This will install your library in your global node_modules.

 Then, in your React app, run

 ```
-yarn link your_component_name
+yarn link your_library_name
 ```

-Then, you can call your component using
+Then, you can call your components using

 ```
-import {MyComponent} from 'your_component_name'
+import {MyComponent} from 'your_library_name'
 ```

-Once you're done testing, you can use `yarn unlink` the same way to remove the symbolic link to your component.

-## Commands
+### Commands

 ```
 yarn build